The structure and characteristic scales of the HI gas in galactic disks: Dependence of the shape of the -variance spectra on galactic stellar mass

 \section{Dependence of the shape of the $\Delta$-variance spectra on galactic stellar mass}

-In \S.~\ref{correlation}, we have discussed how the main characteristics of the $\Delta$-variance spectra (i.e., $L_{sf}$, $\alpha_{1}$, $\alpha_{2}$, and $L_{tr}$) depend on the galactic SFR.
-One may wonder how these quantities may also depend on the galactic stellar mass $M_{*}$ and when a relation exists between any of the spectral characteristics and M$_{*}$, whether the correlation is tighter than with the SFR.
+In \S.~\ref{correlation} we have discussed how the main characteristics of the $\Delta$-variance spectra (i.e., $L_{sf}$, $\alpha_{1}$, $\alpha_{2}$, and $L_{tr}$) depend on the galactic SFR.
+The question now is whether these quantities may also depend on the galactic stellar mass $M_{*}$ and if, when a relation exists between any of the spectral characteristics and M$_{*}$, the correlation is tighter than with the SFR.
 Figure \ref{figapp3} displays the dependence of $L_{sf}$, $\alpha_{1}$, $\alpha_{2}$, and $L_{tr}$ on $M_{*}$.
 Clearly, all four quantities display the same dependence (or lack of it) on $M_{*}$ as on the SFR with a similar amount of scatter as with the SFR.
-For small values of $M_{*}$, the value of $L_{sf}$ is weakly dependent on $M_{*}$, whereas for high values of $M_{*}$, a positive correlation exists between the two quantities and is similar to the correlation found between $L_{sf}$ and the SFR (Fig.~\ref{fig10}).
-Both $\alpha_{1}$ and $\alpha_{2}$ display no dependence (or possibly a week anti-correlation) with $M_{*}$, which echoes the same trend found between them and the SFR (Fig.~\ref{fig11}).
-The transition scale between the two self-similar regime, $L_{tr}$, displays a positive correlation with $M_{*}$, which is very similar to one observed between $L_{tr}$ and the SFR (Fig.~\ref{fig12}, top sub-panel).
-The same degree of dependence of the $\Delta$-variance characteristics on $M_{*}$ and the SFR is a clear manifestation that galaxies in the THINGS sample follow the fundamental relation between $M_{*}$ and the SFR (e.g., Lara-L\'{o}pez et al. 2013). \end{appendix}
+For low values of $M_{*}$, the value of $L_{sf}$ is weakly dependent on $M_{*}$, whereas for high values of $M_{*}$, a positive correlation exists between the two quantities, and it is similar to the correlation found between $L_{sf}$ and the SFR (Fig.~\ref{fig10}).
+Neither $\alpha_{1}$ nor $\alpha_{2}$ display a dependence (or possibly a week anticorrelation) on $M_{*}$, which echoes the same trend as was found between them and the SFR (Fig.~\ref{fig11}).
+The transition scale between the two self-similar regimes, $L_{tr}$, displays a positive correlation with $M_{*}$, which is very similar to one observed between $L_{tr}$ and the SFR (Fig.~\ref{fig12}, top subpanel).
+The same degree of dependence of the $\Delta$-variance characteristics on $M_{*}$ and the SFR is a clear manifestation that galaxies in the THINGS sample follow the fundamental relation between $M_{*}$ and the SFR (e.g., Lara-L\'{o}pez et al. 2013).